Manohar-1/Bank-Management-System/README.md

-# 🌐Bank Management System
+# 💵Bank Management System

-Bank Management System is a simple Java application built using Java, Swing and MySQL.
+Bank Management System is a Java application that allows users to manage their bank accounts.
+It is built using the Java programming language, the Swing graphical user interface library, and the MySQL database management system.
+The application allows users to create accounts, deposit and withdraw money, view their account balance, and transfer money between accounts.
+It also allows users to view their transaction history and set up alerts for when their balance reaches a certain level.
+Bank Management System is a simple and easy-to-use application that can be used by anyone to manage their bank accounts.

-# Tech Stack Used
+# 🔨Tech Stack Used

 ![Java](https://img.shields.io/badge/Java-20B63A?style=for-the-badge)
 ![Swing](https://img.shields.io/badge/Swing-20B2AA?style=for-the-badge)